hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 -> **NOTE:** At this time, only HTTP/HTTPS remote sources are supported.

+-> **NOTE:** Using the URL of the raw content of the policy is required.
+Using a URL like "https://github.com/hashicorp/terraform-foundational-policies-library/master/cis/aws/networking/aws-cis-4.1-networking-deny-public-ssh-acl-rules/aws-cis-4.1-networking-deny-public-ssh-acl-rules.sentinel" will give a hard error when the policy is checked.

 When no `source` line is specified, a policy file matching the name of the policy will be assumed as the source.
 As an example, for the `terraform-maintenance-windows` policy example above, the equivalent default is the source explicitly defined in the example, `./terraform-maintenance-windows.sentinel`.

 -> **NOTE:** The inferred `source` option is deprecated and will be removed in future releases of TFC and Sentinel.
 Eventually, `source` will be required.